MariaHochstoeger/el-madre/README.md

 - Changes in the course of the coding, as well as the final code and readme, were done in GitPod and then pushed to GitHub using the sequence: "git add ." --> "git commit -m "..."" --> "git push"

 This site was then deployed on Heroku:
-- In my code, I ensured that all input() text fields ended with a "\n"
 - In Heroku, on my dashboard, I clicked "New" and then "Create new app"
 - I named the app and set the region to "Europe", clicked "Create app"
-- In the settings tab, I added a Config Vars with the key "PORT" and the value "8000", clicked "Add"
+- In the settings tab, I added the necessary Config Vars "CLOUDINARY_URL", "DATABASE_URL", and "SECRET_KEY" and the respective values, and clicked "Add"
-- Also in the settings tab, clicked "Add buildpack" and added "Python", then also added "Nodejs"
 - In the deploy tab, selected "GitHub" as deployment method.
 Searched for my project and connected the app to it.
 - Deployed by choosing "Manual deploy".
-- Later enabled automatic deploys.

 ## Technologies/Packages Used and Sources